hasolanor/CFD-porousmedia/README.md

 Some assumptions are listed below:

 <ul>
-  <li>The carrier fluid behaves as a Newtonian fluid (i.e. viscosity is not a function of shear rate).</li>
+  <li>The carrier fluid behaves as a Newtonian fluid (i.e. viscosity is not a function of the shear rate).</li>
   <li>The concentration of the chemical scalar does not affect fluid viscosity.</li>
   <li>There is no energy transport mechanism affecting the mass and momentum transports.</li>
 </ul>